plvoit/xWEI-Quantifying-the-extremeness-of-precipitation-across-scales/readme.md

 For a detailed description please refer to the publication.

-HIer Infotext
+This repository contains examplary code and data to calculate the WEI and xWEI for all three methods of GEV-parameter estimation (cellwise-GEV, Region-of-interest, duration dependent GEV) for one selected event.
+Two Notebooks are included.
+DESCREIBE NOTEBOOKS

+All the functions, including documentation, that are used are included in the file "xwei_functions.py".

+The user can use the included .yaml file to create a conda environment which includes all the necessary packages.
+This can be done by: conda env create -f xwei.yml

-Please adapt all absolute loading/saving and software paths within the scripts to make them running, you Python software for a successful application.
-Our models are implemented in Python 3.8 (van Rossum, 1995) and we use the following libraries and frameworks: [Numpy](https://numpy.org/) (van der Walt et al., 2011), [Pandas](https://pandas.pydata.org/) (McKinney, 2010; Reback et al., 2020), [Scikit-Learn](https://scikit-learn.org/stable/) (Pedregosa et al., 2011), [Matplotlib](https://matplotlib.org/) (Hunter, 2007).
+The code was implemented in Python 3.9.
+Used packages are Numpy (van der Walt et al., 2011), Pandas (McKinney, 2010; Reback et al., 2020),
+Scikit-Learn (Pedregosa et al., 2011), Matplotlib (Hunter, 2007), xarray (Hoyer and Hamann, 2017) and netcdf4.
+To view the notebooks you need to have jupyter installed.